 Stefan applies a behavioural lens to the theory and practice of intentionally steering the co-evolution of people and environments towards better futures.
 He hopes the Mission helps communities protect and enhance what they value under conditions of climate variability and change.

-Emily Grundy, Prioritisation Lead
+Emily Grundy, Prioritisation lead

 Emily has expertise in prioritisation methodology.
 She is excited to apply her knowledge to determine the pressing challenges that communities face in climate change adaptation.